nazmul34/StackEdit/new/CodeChef - TSUBSTR.md

 # CodeChef - TSUBSTR
 ##  Problem Idea:
-The problem is about finding k'th string and number of different substring.
+The problem is about finding the k'th substring and number of different substring.
 I use Suffix automata and DP to find the solution.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzMzQwMTA0Nl19
+eyJoaXN0b3J5IjpbLTIxMDQxNzU4MjldfQ==
 -->